Johhed15/Johhed15/README.md

 - :

-- 🏀 Very interessted in sports
+- 🏀 Very interested in sports

 - 🖱️Experience in SAS, weka and Power BI